 Since mobile devices can be used anywhere, they are subject to different threats than desktops or even notebooks.
 Handhelds can be easily lost or stolen, and some devices break more easily than others, while leaving data intact.
 As such, the data on them needs to be encrypted.

 Handhelds can come with 400 MHz processors and a lot of memory, so they pack a lot of computing power.
-They
+They can be used for many purposes that are usually reserved for standard PCs.
+But this power can also be used for protection.

 "Why do they have 400 MHz processors?
 So they can do 128-bit Blowfish encryption," Burden said.